Energy in Nepal: Hydropower

 The government of Nepal (GoN) has identified the development of hydropower resources as the path to the country's economic development in the long term.
 Consequently, GoN has set a target to develop 15 GW in the next ten years and around 40 GW by 2040, which GoN plans to use mainly for domestic load demand and export to neighboring countries.
 GoN, government-owned entities, Independent Power Producers (IPPs), and internationally funded power producers are actively involved in the hydropower development in Nepal.
 However, developing a robust and reliable national transmission network is essential to properly transmit, distribute, and export power generated from these hydroelectric plants (NEA/GoN, 2023).
 At present much attention and investment have been focused mainly on the development of hydroelectricity generation plants.
 Planned transmission system development has been a less discussed topic, resulting in an ad hoc approach to transmission system development.

 The Nepal Electricity Authority(NEA) is Nepal's sole operator and distributor of electricity.
 In 2022, NEA achieved a total installed capacity of 626.7 megawatts, generating 3,242.5 gigawatt-hours of electricity.
 There was a significant 14.61% increase in generation compared to the previous year.
 The peak annual national demand for electricity has reached 1,748 MW.
 During fiscal year 2078/79, Nepal exported 493.6 GWh of electrical energy.
 The only operating thermal power plant is the Hetauda diesel plant, with 14.41 MW capacity and generating 32.51 MWh of energy per year.
 There are currently eight active projects under development totaling 943.1 MW capacity, and 11 planned and proposed projects could add a further 3,450 MW.
 Independent Power Produces (IPP) also play a significant role.
-As of December 2022, IPP-installed projects have 17,09 MW capacity.
-There are 134 ongoing IPP projects with financial closure totaling 3,253.3 MW capacity.
-Additionally, there are 89 IPP projects under development without financial closure but with a potential capacity of 1,857.4 MW.
 The electrification rate in Nepal has notably improved in recent years, with access rising from 93% in 2020/21 to 94 % in 2021/22.
 The government aims to achieve 100% electricity access nationwide by 2024.